|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The corner girders of every fixed fuel bundle extend downwards 1.5 m below the bottom of the fuel fuel tube support grating.
 At the top of the fuel bundle 0.3 m diagonal sheet extensions provide lifting points for fuel bundle installation and removal.
 Short corner girder upward extensions allow use of bolts for connecting together adjacent fixed octagonal fuel bundles.

-In operation each movable fuel bundle's weight is borne by its hydraulic actuator which sets the amount of movable fuel bundle insertion into the matrix of fixed fuel bundles.
-The movable fuel bundle travel is limited at the bottom by its support length (1.2 m) and the hydraulic cylinder end piece and piston thickness (0.3 m) and height of the steel lattice (1.5 m) and at the top by a hydraulic actuator vent hole.
+In operation each movable fuel bundle's weight is borne by its actuator which sets the amount of movable fuel bundle insertion into the matrix of fixed fuel bundles.
+The movable fuel bundle travel is limited at the bottom by its support length (1.2 m).

-The fuel tube spacing within a fuel bundle is maintained using a spiral 20 gauge wire winding on each fuel tube and the diagonal amd shroud plates.
+The fuel tube spacing within a fuel bundle is maintained using a spiral 20 gauge wire winding on every second fuel tube and the diagonal amd shroud plates.

-The extent of insertion of a movable fuel bundle into the fixed fuel bundle matrix is determined by the volume of liquid sodium inside the corresponding hydraulic actuator.
-There is fluid pressure feedback which indicates the approximate movable fuel bundle vertical position due to the changing buoyancy of the indicator tube.
-The hydraulic fluid feed tube is routed through the open steel lattice.
-This hydraulic tube must be sufficiently flexible to allow for +/- 2 m earthquake induced movement of the primary sodium pool with respect to the open steel lattice.
+The extent of insertion of a movable fuel bundle into the fixed fuel bundle matrix is determined by the number of rotations of the hydraulic motor.
+The position feedback is via the indicator tube.
+The hydraulic fluid feed tubes are routed through the open steel lattice.
+These hydraulic tubes must be sufficiently flexible to allow for +/- 2 m earthquake induced movement of the primary sodium pool walls with respect to the open steel lattice.

-To cause a movable fuel bundle to insert into the fixed fuel bundle matrix liquid sodium at up to 100 psi is injected under the hydraulic piston which gives up to 7466 lb of lifting force to raise the movable fuel bundle and its indicator tube.
-If the piston attempts to move too high the high pressure liquid sodium behind the piston is released into the primary sodium pool via a vent hole in the hydraulic cylinder side wall.
-This arrangement provides a certain upper limit on the piston travel.
+To cause a movable fuel bundle to insert into the fixed fuel bundle matrix liquid sodium at up to 30 psi is injected to the hydraulic motor.
+This motor rotates the worm gear which drives the flat gear attached to the threaded rod which raises or lowers the movable fuel bundle and its indicator tube.
 An orifice located on each high pressure sodium feed tube limits the rate at which a movable fuel bundle can be inserted into the matrix of fixed fuel bundles.
-For normal piston position control an orifice restricted hydraulic drain valve is used.
-However, note that the movable fuel bundle hydraulic drain valve used for reactor safety shutdown is not orifice restricted.

 PASSIVE FUEL BUNDLES:

-In order to achieve fuel bundle interchangability the passive fuel bundles are the same size and are mounted in the same manner as the active fuel bundles.
-However, the passive fuel bundles are supported so that their square bundles are not mobile and will not fall out of the fixed fuel bundle matrix.
+In order to achieve fuel bundle interchangability the passive movable fuel bundles are the same size and are mounted in the same manner as the active movable fuel bundles.
+However, the passive movable fuel bundles are supported so that their square bundles are not mobile and will not do not have actuators and default to the fully withdrawn position.